Brijuni Islands National Park off the western coast of Istria

 How to Get There

-Access by ferry from Fažana
+Reached by ferry from Fažana, near Pula.

 By Ferry